Back to all posts

 • Standard Polaroids: A commonly chosen size, these are approximately 2.4″ x 3.9″.

 So, no matter your preference, there’s likely a Polaroid size that fits just what you're looking for.
 The most common are the original Polaroid 600 film and Instax.
-So we'll take a look at these two.
+So, we'll take a look at these two and try to answer the common question, “How big is a standard Polaroid picture?”

 The dimension of Polaroid 600